 Think about a time when you were scrolling through the Google Search Engine Results Page.
 What made you click on one link instead of another?
 It’s not always about which one is ranking the highest, right?
 Chances are it was the headline and meta description.

 Now think about your headlines and descriptions as heading into battle with all of your competition.
-Yours should be compelling enough to entice your audience to click through and your meta description should give them a clear description of what they can expect if they do.

 The picture below illustrates what we have to work with, so making the best of this tiny space can go a long way in making your blog post the one people want to click on.

 Before you hit “publish,” take a moment to type your topic into Google and see what’s there.
 What catches your attention?
 What can you do to make your headline and description more enticing?
-Consider using:

-If you’re not sure how to add a meta description to your post, use a plugin like RankMath because it makes it easy peasy to do right inside your WordPress post editor.
+If you’re not sure how to add a custom meta description to your post, use a plugin like RankMath because it makes it easy peasy to do right inside your WordPress post editor.

 5. Write in a Conversational Tone